jorgensd/firedrake/docs/source/point-evaluation.rst

 Evaluation with a distributed mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is limited support for point evaluation when running Firedrake
+There is limited support for :meth:`~.Function.at` when running Firedrake
 in parallel.
 There is no special API, but there are some restrictions:

 * Point evaluation is a *collective* operation.
 * Each process must ask for the same list of points.
 * Each process will get the same values.

+If ``RuntimeError: Point evaluation gave different results across processes.``
+is raised, try lowering the :ref:`mesh tolerance <tolerance>`.

+.. _primary-api:

 Primary API: Interpolation onto a vertex-only mesh
 --------------------------------------------------